 Champion change with evidence based practice.

-Certified Practising Principal (CPP) is the world's only independent, professional certification for practising principals seeking to hone their leadership skills.
-It is open to principals from all school education sectors.
+Certified Practising Principal (CPP) is the world's only independent, professional certification for practising principals seeking to develop their leadership skills.
+It is open to principals from all school education sectors around the world.

 The certification process is rigorous and well researched.
-It is designed to support professional learning which improves professional practice.
-Principals walk away secure in the knowledge they are effective in leading school improvement and with an enhanced ability to think critically about their practice.
+It is designed to support professional learning which improves professional practice and integrates with your existing work to help you create positive change.

 Stand out as a leader